Brown Jr. scores twice as California defeats UCLA 28-18

 Cal linebacker Evan Weaver had nine tackles and broke the school’s single-season record that had stood for 34 years.
 Weaver, a finalist for the Butkus Award, finished with 173 tackles during the regular season, surpassing Hardy Nickerson’s mark of 167 set in 1985.

-Weaver leads the nation in tackles and has reached double digits in 17 of his last 18 games.
+Weaver leads the nation in tackles and has reached double digits in 17 of his last 19 games.
+The senior has 403 career tackles and is the fourth player in school history to have 400 or more.

 MILESTONE RUN

 Kelley went over the 1,000-yard mark for the season by hurdling over Cal safety Jaylinn Hawkins for a 20-yard gain during the first quarter.
+That run made him the first Bruins back since Paul Perkins in 2015 to record consecutive 1,000-yard seasons.

+“It feels pretty cool, because there’s been so many incredible running backs here.
+Maybe something I can reflect about,” Kelley said.
+“For me individual-wise, I think it’s humbling, but it showed anybody can come in here and do it.”

 THE TAKEAWAY